thrapai/vecna/README.md

 # Vecna CLI
-> Vault for Encrypted Credentials, Notes, and Assets.
+> Vault for Encrypted Credentials, Notes, and Aliases.
 Name inspired by [Vecna](https://forgottenrealms.fandom.com/wiki/Vecna).

 Vecna is a secure, extensible command-line vault for managing credentials, secrets, and configuration values.
 It provides a simple interface for storing, retrieving, and managing sensitive information which are encrypted and stored securely on your local machine.